 - Record numerical superiority in key situations like when building out from the back and outnumber the opposition either it’s in the attacking phase or the defensive phase

 - Creating numerical superiority demands that changes to the formations and player role duties or in worst case scenarios player positionings and player roles is required, as there is major differences of playing against a 4-4-2, a 3-5-2 or a 3-4-3 formation.
 It may also be minor alterations of the setup of player roles and duties of the opponent which makes it difficult to create numerical superiority at the different phases of play making it harder to enter final third or play out from the back.

-- One example from Football Manager 2017 is this screenshot of the ideal passing combination structure.
+- One example is this screenshot from Football Manager 2017 of the ideal passing combination structure.

 - Make the opposition team predictable with the ball by limiting the amount of passing options to as few as possible – in best case scenario to only one!

 - Here will the width of the formation, the level of opportunism and specific player instructions and opposition instructions be of help, in order to force the ball to specific locations of the pitch that’s most desireable in order to regain possession

 - Dominate the match by playing at your strength and create spaces to penetrate and not become too predictable while searching for weaknesses by being patience.
 It’s necessary that the team is better with the ball than the opposition and excels in one on one situations – being qualitative superior and features the technical abilities to retain possession in the most congested situations.

 - The last scenario which I try to ensure is that the team is as equally dangerous from both sides as the center.
 The ideal screenshot of focus of attack should look something like this;